HKayn/vivaldi-vh/documentation/roadmap.md

 The following will be added to Vivaldi VH in the future, in no particular order:

-- Allow activation of Vivaldi VH when "Show Tab Bar" is unchecked.
-The panel will then need to be enabled, as it takes its place.
-- Allow activation of Vivaldi VH when "Show Address Bar" is unchecked.
-- A Command Chain Flag to let the title bar span the entire window width.
 - A "Zen Mode" where the webpage takes up the entire browser window, with the Pillar and panel floating in from the sides on demand.
 - One-time-use JS modification that adds all available Command Chain Flags as Command Chains.
 - Ongoing updates to maintain compatibility with the latest stable version of Vivaldi Browser.